garywong-bc/nrm-survey/README.md

 # NRM LimeSurvey

 OpenShift templates for LimeSurvey, used within Natural Resources Ministries and ready for deployment on [OpenShift](https://www.openshift.com/).
-[LimeSurvey](https://www.limesurvey.org/) is an open-source PHP application with a relational database for persistent data.
-MariaDB was initially chosen over the usual CSI Lab PostgreSQL due to LimeSurvey supporting DB backup out-of-the-box with MariaDB; but with the addition of [Backup Containers](https://github.com/BCDevOps/backup-container), we have now standardized on PostgreSQL.
+[LimeSurvey](https://www.limesurvey.org/) is an open-source PHP application with a relational database for persistent data. .

 ## Prerequisites

 For build:

-- [Project Administrator](https://docs.openshift.com/container-platform/3.11/architecture/additional_concepts/authorization.html#roles) access to an [Openshift](https://console.pathfinder.gov.bc.ca:8443/console/catalog) Project namespace
+- Administrator access to an [Openshift](https://console.apps.silver.devops.gov.bc.ca/k8s/cluster/projects) Project namespace

 Once built, this image may be deployed to a separate namespace with the appropriate `system:image-puller` role.

 For deployment:

-- [Project Administrator](https://docs.openshift.com/container-platform/3.11/architecture/additional_concepts/authorization.html#roles) access to an [Openshift](https://console.pathfinder.gov.bc.ca:8443/console/catalog) Project namespace
+- Administrator access to an [Openshift](https://console.apps.silver.devops.gov.bc.ca/k8s/cluster/projects) Project namespace
 - the [oc](https://docs.openshift.com/container-platform/3.11/cli_reference/get_started_cli.html) CLI tool, installed on your local workstation
 - access to this public [GitHub Repo](./)

-Once deployed, any visitors to the site will require:

-- IE11 (intranet-mode excluded) or
-- any newer comparable browsers like Edge, FF, Chrome, Opera etc. with activated JavaScript (see official LimeSurvey [docs](https://manual.limesurvey.org/Installation_-_LimeSurvey_CE#Make_sure_you_can_use_LimeSurvey_on_your_website))
+Once deployed, any visitors to the site will require a modern browser (e.g. Edge, FF, Chrome, Opera etc.) with activated JavaScript (see official LimeSurvey [docs](https://manual.limesurvey.org/Installation_-_LimeSurvey_CE#Make_sure_you_can_use_LimeSurvey_on_your_website))

 ## Files

-- [OpenShift LimeSurvey app template](openshift/limesurvey-postgresql.dc.json) for LimeSurvey PHP application, with PostgreSQL Database
+- [OpenShift LimeSurvey app template](openshift/limesurvey.dc.yaml) for LimeSurvey PHP application, with PostgreSQL Database
 - [OpenShift Database service template](openshift/postgresql.dc.json) for a PostgreSQL Database
 - [LimeSurvey Configuration](application/config/config-postgresql.php) used during initial install of LimeSurvey with a PostgreSQL Database.
 It contains NRM-specific details such as the SMTP host and settings, and reply-to email addresses; most importantly, it integrates with the OpenShift pattern of exposing DB parameters as environmental variables in the shell.
 It is automatically deployed to the running container from the application's OpenShift ConfigMap.